Optus has added a new perk to its already value-packed mobile plans: a free six or 12-month subscription to Apple Music.

 Optus vs Telstra: which Apple Music deal is better?

 While Telstra currently offers all customers zero-rated/unmetered access to Apple Music (i.e. the data you use to stream songs isn’t taken from your monthly plan allowance), Optus’ promotion is for a free Apple Music subscription only.
 Any data you use to stream or download will be taken from your plan inclusions, so be aware before you start streaming.

-If you’d like to compare Telstra and Optus on price alone, the following table shows a selection of 24-month Telstra plans for 64GB Apple iPhone Xs published on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest.
+If you’d like to compare Telstra and Optus on price alone, the following table shows a selection of 24-month and 36-month Telstra plans for 64GB Apple iPhone Xs published on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.